choria-io/website/docs/content/adapters/choria/_index.md

 Many adapters can be hosted in a single Choria Broker.

-## JetStream Setup
+## Choria Streams Setup

-You have to create a `message set` in your JetStream that matches the above, here we create one that keeps messages for a week:
+You have to create a `stream` in your Choria Streams instance that matches the above, here we create one that keeps messages for a week:

 ```nohighlight
 $ nats stream add CHORIA_REGISTRATION